programminghistorian/jekyll/editor-guidelines.md

 **Whitespace is important**, so be sure that the indentation matches the other examples.

-## Find reviewers and send the link to the lesson
-The lesson, even in progress, is now a fully accessible lesson.
-But it's virtually impossible to find unless one has a link to the specific lesson.

 While the lesson is under review, editors should choose an image to represent it in the lessons directory by following the process outlined in [[Lesson Images]].